Find Affordable College Courses

 $7,001 Average Tuition & Fees

-The excellent programs at Emporia State University helped the school earn the #2 place on this year’s ranking of the best political science and government schools in Kansas.
-Located in the remote town of Emporia, ESU is a public school with a moderately-sized student population.
+A rank of #2 on this year’s list means Emporia State University is a great value for political science and government students.
+Located in the town of Emporia, ESU is a public school with a medium-sized student population.

-In-state tuition fees for undergraduate students at ESU are $7,001 per year.
+The average tuition and fees for an in-state undergraduate at ESU are $7,001 a year.

 Full Political Science & Government at Emporia State University Report